Kōwhai: Taxonomy

 Kōwhai is a name that can be used to describe any of the eight currently known species of Sophora that is native to New Zealand, of which the most commonly found species are Sophora microphylla and Sophora tetraptera.
 While all are members of the same genus, they do not form a clade.
 Sophora microphylla, for example, is more closely related to Sophora toromiro, an endemic species from Easter Island / Rapa Nui, than to Sophora prostrata.
 Sophora cassioides, found in Chile, may represent a species that spread to South America from New Zealand.
 Sophora is one of the four genera of native legumes in New Zealand; the other three are Carmichaelia, Clianthus, and Montigena.

-Taxonomy of the New Zealand Sophora species is complex issue, due to shared morphological features, hybrids that can form between species, differences in juvenile stages of plants based on geography, and morphological features being insistent with genetic profiles.
+Taxonomy of the New Zealand Sophora species is a complex issue due to shared morphological features, hybrids that can form between species, differences in juvenile stages of plants based on geography, and morphological features being inconsistent with genetic profiles.
 Sophora microphylla that grow in the southern and eastern South Island have variable and persistent juvenile forms, something not seen in plants that found in the North Island, potentially due to gene transfer from other kōwhai species.
 Three major species complexes exist in New Zealand that facilitate gene transfer.
 In the North Island, Sophora microphylla, Sophora chathamica, Sophora fulvida, Sophora godleyi and Sophora tetraptera can form hybrids, while Sophora microphylla, Sophora longicarinata and Sophora prostrata can hybridise in the South Island.
 Additionally, Sophora tetraptera, Sophora molloyi and Sophora godleyi can also form hybrids.
 As many species thrive in specific environments, hybrid forms may often struggle to persist in the wild, though areas with persistent hybrid forms of plants persist.
 Due to this hybridisation, specific species names can often be difficult to assign to individual plants.